Introduction to Natural Language Processing (NLP)

 Let’s Hack Some Code!

-Now we have covered what is NLP, the science behind it and how to study it, let’s get to the practical part, here’s a list of the top widely used open source libraries to use in your next project.
+Now we have covered what NLP is, and the science behind it, let’s get to the practical part.
+Here’s a list of the top widely used open-source libraries to use in your next project (in no particular order):

 Bio: Ibrahim Sharaf ElDen (@_Sharraf )is a Research Engineer at Mawdoo3.com, and operates somewhere at the intersection of SWE, ML, and NLP.
 He is also a writer at Towards Data Science.
 See his GitHub projects here.